A 15 step checklist from Buffett's forgotten inspiration

 This is probably a question of financial position and capital allocation.

 None of this would suggest that the company needs to raise excessive amounts of equity to fund their growth.
-As I covered in my post of ResMed’s capital allocation, growth has largely been financed by profits and debt taken out to fund acquisitions.
+As I covered in my article on ResMed’s capital allocation, growth has largely been financed by profits and debt taken out to fund acquisitions.
 This debt has then been paid back down using earnings.

 14. Does the management talk freely to investors about its affairs when things are going well and when troubles or disappointments occur?

-Ponraj gives ResMed a clear thumbs up here, citing their open response to recent concerns that weight loss drugs may reduce the demand for ResMed’s sleep apnea treatments.
+Ponraj gives ResMed a clear thumbs up here, citing its open response to investors amid concerns that weight loss drugs may reduce the demand for ResMed’s sleep apnea treatments.
 He also says that ResMed also hosts investor and analyst calls at least once a quarter to keep people informed about the company’s progress.

 15. Does the company have a management of unquestionable integrity?